NateRex/malmoext/README.md

 ## Starting Malmo Minecraft

-Prior to running a scenario, instances of Malmo Minecraft must be started. *At least one instance is required for each agent present in your scenario(s).*
+Malmo Minecraft must be started prior to running a scenario. *<ins>At least</ins> one instance is required for each agent present in your scenario(s).*

 To spawn one or more instances of Malmo Minecraft:

 ```
 python -m malmoext --ports 10000 10001 ...
 ```

+Once running, these Malmo Minecraft servers can be reused across multiple scenarios.

 ## Running a Scenario